 For the most part this list is sourced from Stewart et al. (2014), 4th edition.
-A 5th edition is in preparation and those additional species identified in the 5th edition are included here where relevant.
+A 5th edition has just been published (Stewart et al. 2022) and those additional species identified in the 5th edition are included here where relevant.
 Additional entries are sourced from Scott et al. (1995) relevant to high country environments.